 - We will compare both in terms of convenience and ease of installation, features, prices, and some other aspects.

-- We will look at how to install, add product and discuss the best themes and plugins available online for your online store.
+- We will look at how to install, add products, and discuss the best themes and plugins available online for your online store.

 Creating an online store is a very important task, so let’s start a comparison of these two platforms.

 What are Shopify and WooCommerce?